~tpapastylianou/tomato

 • The xtrlock package (a simple screen lock facility)

-• Optionally, the gnome-pomodoro package, if you intend to use the default sound files I used, which were shamelessly stolen from gnome-pomodoro.
+• Optionally, the gnome pomodoro package, if you intend to use the default sound files I used, which were shamelessly stolen from the gnome pomodoro project.
+This is typically present in ubuntu repositories, but you can also download it manually from https://gnomepomodoro.org/.

-On apt based systems you can install these via
+On apt based systems you can install all the above dependencies via

 #Usage